Gen Z - Key Characteristics No.3 - Pragmatic

 McKinsey’s 2018 ‘True Gen’ report contains some interesting statistics from their 2017 surveys of 17-64 year olds in Brazil, not least because they precede the pandemic.

 The numbers on the left may fall dramatically for Gen Z but it does not represent the fall in employment it indicates.
 As McKinsey states it shows ‘a high preference for regular employment rather than freelance or part-time work’ for those so young.
-The oldest Gen Z was only 22 at this point, and the age bracket includes many still in full-time education.
-The oldest Gen Z was only 22.
-Note the upwards tick on the right for those in Gen Z who agree on the importance of a ‘job’, compared to Gen Y/Millennials.
+The oldest Gen Z was not even 20 at this point, and the age bracket includes many still in full-time education.
+Note the upwards tick on the right for those in Gen Z who disagree on the importance of a ‘job’, compared to Gen Y/Millennials.

 For Gen Z of school age this goes beyond the paper round or Saturday shop work.
 It is also providing a more viable alternative to higher education, or means of supplementing its cost.